shayanderson/drone/README.md

 <blockquote>Errors are automatically sent to the <code>\Drone\Logger</code> object to be logged</blockquote>

 #### Setting Error Handlers
-By default at least three errors handlers should be set in the `index.php` file: a *default* error handler, a *404* error handler and a *500* error handler, example:
+By default at least three errors handlers should be set in the `_app/com/xap.bootstrap.php` file: a *default* error handler, a *404* error handler and a *500* error handler, example:
 ```php
 drone()->error(function($error) { echo '<div style="color:#f00;">' . $error
 	. '</div>'; });